jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/upgrading/upgrade-1-to-2.md

 ## Default to using the container image's command instead of `jupyterhub-singleuser` [#2449](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/pull/2449)

-Z2JH now launches the container's default command (equivalent to setting `CMD` in a `Dockerfile`) instead of overriding it.
+Z2JH now launches the container's default command (as set e.g. by `CMD` in a `Dockerfile`) instead of overriding it.
 This ensures that containers that use a custom start command to configure their environment, such as some [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) images, will work without any changes.